leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: conjunctivitis-symptoms_signs-cornearefractive_28
 - What are the complications of conjunctivitis?
+- Can conjunctivitis affect vision?
+- When should I go to Ane if I have conjunctivitis
+- Should I see a doctor if I have conjunctivitis
+- I have conjunctivitis and I can't see well
+- can conjunctivitis cause blindness
+- Will my conjunctivitis get worse?
+- Cna conjunctivitis cause permanent damage
+- Can conjunctivitis cause permanent damage
+- is conjunctivitis dangerous
+-  conjunctiva inflammation bad
+- is conjunctivitis bad
+- will conjunctivitis disappear
 - Can conjunctivitis cause problems?
 - Is conjunctivitis serious?
 - Will I become blind?